ahopgood/ahopgood.github.io/_drafts/2021-07-29-testing-mdc-logging.markdown

 3. Finally verifying the complete end state after we invoke **both** methods

 Next we need a way of being able to inspect the logging events as they occur.
-Enter stage right Logback's [`ListAppender`][ListAppender], this is an appender we can attach to our logger that functions as a list of logging events that are sent to our logger.
+Enter stage right Logback's [`ListAppender`][ListAppender], this is an appender we can attach to our logger that functions as an-memory list of logging events that are sent to our logger.
-We want to capture the [`ILoggingEvent`][ILoggingEvent] (another Logback interface) so we can inspect them for the contents of their MDC.
+We want to capture the [`ILoggingEvent`][ILoggingEvent] (another Logback interface) so we can inspect them for the contents of their MDC map.

 I wrapped the logic for initialising the appender and adding it to our logger into a helper method that returns the appender.
 ```